4.75 from 4 reviews

 • Mix dry ingredients together: In a large bowl, whisk together the all-purpose flour, cornstarch, baking soda, baking powder and salt.
 Set aside.

 • Then add in the egg, egg yolk and vanilla extract.
-Blend until mixed.
-If any of the butter gets stuck on the paddle attachment use a rubber spatula to knock it off.
+Mix until combined.

 • Gradually add in the flour mixture until ingredients are incorporated.

-• Add in the chocolate chips and mix just until the chocolate chips are incorporated.
-Turn off the machine.
-Add in the M&Ms and stir in using a rubber spatula.
+• Fold in the chocolate chips and M&Ms using a rubber spatula.

 Notes

-M&M creates seasonal M&Ms so you can use this recipe to make Easter cookies with the pastel color M&Ms, Christmas cookies with red & green seasonal M&Ms, Halloween M&Ms, etc.
+• M&M creates seasonal M&Ms so you can use this recipe to make Easter cookies with the pastel color M&Ms, Christmas cookies with red & green seasonal M&Ms (or try my Christmas Monster Cookies), Halloween M&Ms, etc.

-If you just want a good ol’ M&M cookie, I recommend using the mini M&Ms!
+• If you just want a good ol’ M&M cookie, I recommend using the mini M&Ms like in my Chocolate Chip M&M Cookies

 Nutrition Information